 Part 3 Part 2

-In a sentence, copyright infringement is reproducing an existing creative effort, or any part thereof, by whatever means, for whatever purpose, without express permission from the copyright holder.
+What is Copyright Infringement?
+In a sentence, copyright infringement is reproducing an existing Creative Endeavor, or any part thereof, by whatever means, for whatever purpose, without express permission from the Copyright Holder.

-The only exception to this is Fair Use.
+The only exception to this strict approach, is Fair Use.

 Much infringement is inadvertent and can be remedied by self education and awareness.
 Awareness, and education, are not optional, but absolute necessities.
 Necessities for the best of reasons, responsible behavior always obviates manipulative legislation.

-Keep in mind that if you are copying something, and that means anything, including text and graphics, it is most likely copyrighted.
+Recall the possibility, if someone is copying something, including text and graphics, it is most likely copyrighted.

-Your most effective defense against falling prey to copyright infringement is to be original.
-This, of course, is difficult.
-But the pay-off is well worth the effort expended.
+A most effective defense against falling prey to Copyright Infringement, is to be original.
+Being original is difficult.
+But the pay-off for originality is well worth the effort expended.
 Peace of mind prevails and one's Thinking ability expands.

-Being original demands mental exertion.
-Willingly furnishing exertion is an indication of a true thinker, and the reason why true thinkers will always be in demand.
+Being original demands Mental Exertion.
+Willingly furnishing Mental Exertion, is an indication of true Thinking, and the reason why true Thinkers will always be in demand.

 Not so copiers.